IvanGrigorov/PHPDI/README.md

 ### How to use

+**Before use you can delete doc folder, index.php, IURLParser.php and URLParser.php which are used only for the tests.**
+**Update the config dependencies json file.**

 1. Import Container in the file
 2. Get instance of the container (static method)
 3. Call the requested method with the correct parameters.
 (To get reference type object pass the className with the "I" prefix -> IclassName).